oracle/terraform-provider-oci/website/docs/d/database_tools_database_tools_connections.html.markdown

 		* `value_type` - The value type of the key store password.
 	* `key_store_type` - The key store type.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, this message can be used to provide actionable information for a resource in the Failed state.
+* `locks` - Locks associated with this resource.
+	* `message` - A message added by the creator of the lock.
+This is typically used to give an indication of why the resource is locked.
+	* `related_resource_id` - The id of the resource that is locking this resource.
+Indicates that deleting this resource will remove the lock.
+	* `time_created` - When the lock was created.
+	* `type` - Type of the lock.
 * `private_endpoint_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Tools private endpoint used to access the database in the customer VCN.
+* `proxy_client` - The proxy client information.
+	* `proxy_authentication_type` - The proxy authentication type.
+	* `roles` - A list of database roles for the client.
+These roles are enabled if the proxy is authorized to use the roles on behalf of the client.
+	* `user_name` - The user name.
+	* `user_password` - The user password.
+		* `secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the secret containing the user password.
+		* `value_type` - The value type of the user password.
 * `related_resource` - A related resource
 	* `entity_type` - The resource entity type.
 	* `identifier` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the related resource.
+* `runtime_support` - Specifies whether this connection is supported by the Database Tools Runtime.
 * `state` - The current state of the Database Tools connection.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time the Database Tools connection was created.
 An RFC3339 formatted datetime string.
 * `time_updated` - The time the DatabaseToolsConnection was updated.
 An RFC3339 formatted datetime string.
 * `type` - The Database Tools connection type.
+* `url` - The JDBC URL used to connect to the Generic JDBC database system.
 * `user_name` - The database user name.
 * `user_password` - The user password.
 	* `secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the secret containing the user password.